How Big is England

 England is spread over 50,301 square miles and Texas covers 268,581 square miles.
 In width, Texas is 776 miles long east-to-west, and 809 miles long north-to-south.

-England shares a 96 mile long land border with Scotland that stretches from Marshall Meadows Bay on the east coast to Solway Firth in the west.
-England also shares a 160 mile border with Wales that extends from Dee estuary in the north, to the Severn estuary in the south.
+England shares a 96-mile-long land border with Scotland that stretches from Marshall Meadows Bay on the east coast to Solway Firth on the west.
+England also shares a 160-mile border with Wales that extends from the Dee estuary in the north to the Severn estuary in the south.
 The English Channel separates England from Europe on the east-southeast side.

 England’s population mix (2011 census) is 85.4% white, 7.8% Asian, 3.5% Black, 2.3% mixed, 0.45% Chinese, and 0.44% Other ethnic groups.